Cache-Control - How to Properly Configure It

 Cache-Control: no-transform

-Intermediate proxies sometimes change the format of your images and files in order to improve performance.
+Intermediate proxies sometimes change the format of your images and files to improve performance.
 The no-transform

 directive tells the intermediate proxies not to alter the format or your resources.

-Each of these directives serves its own purpose and can be used in a variety of scenarios.
+Each of these directives serves its own purpose and can be used in various scenarios.
 To help further simplify things, Ilya Grigorik, a developer at Google, created the decision tree below to help determine what directives should be set for a particular resource.

 Cache-Control